Revised August 2014

 Hyattsville, MD 20782

 Metro offers free system orientations to teach people with disabilities how to ride Metrobus and Metrorail.
 These orientations include trip-planning assistance and highlight the accessibility and safety features of the Metro system.
-To arrange for a free Metro system orientation or for more information about bus and rail accessibility, contact Metro's Office of ADA Programs at 202-962-1100 or TTY 202-962-2033.
+To arrange for a free Metro system orientation or for more information about bus and rail accessibility, contact Metro's Office of ADA Policy and Planning (ADAP) at 202-962-1100 or TTY 202-962-2033.

-MetroAccess customers who are conditionally eligible who show a valid MetroAccess ID, along with one companion, may ride for free on Metrorail, Metrobus, and the following regional transit providers:
+MetroAccess customers who are conditionally eligible, who show a valid white MetroAccess ID, may ride for free (along with one companion) on Metrorail, Metrobus, and the following regional transit providers:

 You do not need to schedule rides in advance when using these transit systems, giving you the flexibility to travel independently and spontaneously.
+For more information about regional transit providers who offer specialized transportation options for people with disabilities, visit www.ReachARide.org, or contact them on their toll-free hotline at 855-732-2427.
 Using these services does not affect your eligibility to use MetroAccess.